Aushzlten12/Aushzlten12/README.md

 I am a computer science student with a strong interest in becoming a full-stack developer.

 * 🌍  I'm based in Lima
-* 🖥️  See my portfolio at [MyPortfolio](https://jose-pm.vercel.app/)
 * ✉️  You can contact me at [josepachas1604@gmail.com](mailto:josepachas1604@gmail.com)
-* 🧠  I'm learning Next,js, PyGame and Django
+* 🧠  I'm learning Pytorch, Tensorflow and Kafka

 ### Skills